sunpy/sunpy.org/posts/2019/2019-07-08-GSoC2019-Project-NDCube-8.rst

 The tasks for the next week remains a bit confusing.
 I plan to take on plotting, before trying out the changes that I made for the first part of the coding.
-My mentor ``@Cadair`` would be out on his vacations for around 2–3 weeks, so ``@DanRyanIrish`` would be expected to take in the charge.
-I don’t expect him to be available every now and then 😛, but I plan to make progress without pinging them every now and then.
+My mentor ``@Cadair`` would be out on his vacations for around 2-3 weeks, so ``@DanRyanIrish`` would be expected to take in the charge.
+I don't expect him to be available every now and then 😛, but I plan to make progress without pinging them every now and then.

 Link to my previous post